Remote Project Management for Development Teams

 - establish and facilitate communication between clients and dedicated teams;

 These are only the main responsibilities that require a certain PM skill set.
 The rest depends on client demands or project peculiarities.

-For example, project manager can take responsibilities of account manager.
-In some companies it means sending reports and invoices to clients or setting good relations between parties and client support.
+For example, the project manager can take responsibility of the account manager.
+In some companies, it means sending reports and invoices to clients or setting good relations between parties and client support.

 You can hire a project manager for a remote team at any stage but it’s highly recommended to start cooperation before project launch.
 Why so?

-Firstly, project manager should familiarize with the idea and key business goals.
-If client hasn’t created official project specification with a business analyst, PM can cope with this task by setting milestones, defining needed resources and potential threats.
+Firstly, the project manager should familiarize with the idea and key business goals.
+If the client hasn’t created an official project specification with a business analyst, PM can cope with this task by setting milestones, defining needed resources and potential threats.

 Why Hire Project Manager?

 You can’t do without productivity estimation if you want to monitor performance.

 Project managers use such methods as interviews, face-to-face meetings, informal meetings, and tracking task statuses and results.
 All of them can be applied to in-house and offshore developers.